Access4all/adg/pages/setup/README.md

 ## How to go through this part

-First of all, before you continue reading, be sure you have gone through the previous part already: [Welcome to this guide](/welcome).
+First of all, before you continue reading, be sure you have gone through the previous part already: [Introduction to this guide](/intro).

 Not everyone reading this guide may be involved as deeply in accessibility as the typical frontend developer.
 And thus, not everyone may have the same setup requirements.